Chewing Gum During Pregnancy – Is It Safe?

 If you are pregnant, you can expect the following benefits from chewing gum.

-- If you are on a diet to control your weight, chewing gum is a great way to keep those food cravings in control.
-The simple act of chewing on something can trick your body into feeling that food intake is taking place and reduce any cravings for some time.
+• If you are on a diet to control your weight, chewing gum is a great way to manage those food cravings.
+The simple act of chewing on something can trick your body into feeling that food intake is taking place, thereby reducing cravings for a while.

-- Nausea in the morning or in the evening is pretty much a constant when pregnant.
-There are a number of techniques, right from breathing deep to smelling a bar of soap to reduce nausea.
-Gum, however, contains stevia, which is directly linked to reducing the feeling of sickness.
-Combined with the act of chewing, your body can find some relief and get back to normalcy, further helped by the taste and smell of the gum.
+• Nausea in the morning or evening is a fairly common experience during pregnancy.
+There are several techniques, ranging from deep breathing to smelling a bar of soap, that can help reduce nausea.
+Gum contains stevia, which is linked to reducing the feeling of sickness or nausea (4).
+Combined with the act of chewing, your body can find some relief and return to normal, further helped by the taste and smell of the gum.

-- Pregnant mothers keep undergoing repeated instances of heartburn after a meal.
-By chewing on gum, the saliva production in the mouth increases, which finds its way into the stomach and helps in countering any residual stomach acid.
+• Pregnant mothers keep undergoing repeated instances of heartburn after a meal.
+By chewing on gum, the saliva production in the mouth increases, which finds its way into the stomach and helps in countering any residual stomach acid (5).

-While there are benefits, chewing gum during pregnancy also comes with its own caveats.
-Here are the side effects of chewing gum during pregnancy:
+While there are benefits, eating gum during pregnancy also comes with its own caveats.
+Here are the side effects of chewing gum during pregnancy (6):

-- The artificially sweetened gums and flavours can be directly responsible for causing dental issues and can be quite an irritation during pregnancy.
+• The artificial sweeteners in gums and flavours can directly cause dental issues and may also be irritating during pregnancy.

-- Sorbitol is a widely-used sweetener in chewing gum, which is also responsible for inflation of the gut.
+• Sorbitol is a widely used sweetener in chewing gum, which is also responsible for the inflation of the gut.
 At times, this could affect the foetus and cause a restriction in its normal growth.
+Excess use of sugar-free chewing gum containing sorbitol may increase the risk of diarrhoea and cramps (7).

-- The constant act of chewing can weaken the cartilage muscles of the mouth that are present to cushion the jaw from any impact.
-If they get damaged, there will be a constant pain in the mouth.
+• The constant act of chewing can weaken the cartilage muscles of the mouth that are present to cushion the jaw from any impact.
+If they get damaged, there will be constant pain in the mouth.

-- For mothers who use nicotine gum as an alternative to stop smoking for the baby’s benefit, it is necessary to know that nicotine gum is not a healthy choice either.
-Nicotine is the core addictive and if it reaches the baby’s blood, it can be responsible for cardiological problems later in life.
+• For mothers who use nicotine gum as an alternative to stop smoking for the baby’s benefit, it is necessary to know that nicotine gum is not a healthy choice either.
+Nicotine is the core addictive substance, and if it reaches the baby’s blood, it can be responsible for cardiovascular problems later in life.

-What Happens If You Accidentally Swallowed Chewing Gum During Pregnancy?
+What Happens If You Accidentally Swallow a Chewing Gum During Pregnancy?

-Although you should never swallow gum, but mistakenly swallowing a piece of gum will not harm you or your baby.
-It will travel through your digestive system and get excreted in your stool.
+Although you should never swallow gum, mistakenly swallowing a piece of gum will not harm you or your baby.
+It will travel through your digestive system and get excreted in your stool (10).

 What Chewing Gums Are Safe for Pregnant Women?